 This brand is inexpensive and lightweight.
 It is a flip-flop that you can wear to the beach or out to dinner because they are so pretty!

 This brand is incredibly comfortable.
-These are not the exact same ones that I have because mine are no longer available.
+These are not the exact same ones that I have because mine are no longer available but I plan on purchasing these as well as back up.
 They are called Born Eva Gladiator Sandal and are pictured later in post.
 Honestly, I lived in them.
 I walked all day in them, did light hiking in them and walked in water with them.
 If they die, I may have a melt down.
 Please Born, keep making these!!!

 Everyone loves these.
 They are light, easy to pack, can be thrown in washing machine, plus they go with everything.
 Also.
 I love all the cool colors they come in.
 Perfect travel shoe.
 I have worn these frequently on every single trip in the past few years and mine literally died from overuse in the middle of this trip.
 RIP light grey Chucks.